1964-1972, Malawi to Mexico

-Afterward, I travelled home slowly and inexpensively through Asia and the South Pacific.
-I paused in India to volunteer with the Sisters of Charity in their work with lepers.
+Afterward, I traveled home slowly and inexpensively through Asia and the South Pacific.
+I paused in India to volunteer with the Sisters of Charity in their work.
+I learned a Lesson from the Poorest of the Poor.
 Journals were my refuge when new people and places became overwhelming.

 Arriving home amidst the tumult of 1968, I married and continued to travel, this time in Mexico with my husband.
-We began on bicycles and then swapped them for a twenty-five foot sloop, and later moved onto a sixty-five foot schooner.
+We began our many adventures on bicycles, swapped them for a twenty-five foot sloop, and later moved onto a sixty-five foot schooner.

 Looking back reminds me how things change.
 Travel was slow and isolated.
 In this early period, there was no Internet to help plan or communicate, no GPS to know where we were.
 Bicycle panniers would have stabilized our bikes but we used our hiking backpacks, and wore our hiking clothes.